- Hyperpigmentation is characterized by patches or spots of skin that are darker than the surrounding area

 Cost of Laser Treatments for Hyperpigmentation

-In the United States the cost of laser treatments to treat hyperpigmentation varies greatly depending on how much skin needs to be treated, the type of laser used, the individual performing the procedure, and geographic location.
+In the United States, the cost of laser treatments to treat hyperpigmentation varies greatly depending on the size of the treatment area, the type of laser used, your provider and geographic location.

-According to the American Society of Plastic Surgeons (ASPS), the average non-ablative laser treatment costs approximately $1000 per session, whereas ablative treatments are roughly $2,330 per session.
+According to the American Society of Plastic Surgeons (ASPS), the average nonablative laser treatment cost $1,445 per session in 2020, whereas ablative treatments were $2,509 per session.

 Hyperpigmentation is characterized by spots and flat patches of skin that are darker than the surrounding area.
 It’s caused by several factors including fluctuating hormones, sun damage, skin injuries and inflammation; as well as acne and melasma.

 Laser therapy has been shown to be an effective treatment to eliminate pigmented areas altogether or to greatly reduce its appearance depending on the severity of the issue.